strobe-audio/strobe-hub/README.md

 - [ ] speed up volume changes (multiply in volume at last minute, not when packet is delivered to the port driver)

-- [ ] mute receivers & zones (so you can temporarily turn the sound off without losing carefully set volumes)
+- [ ] mute receivers & channels (so you can temporarily turn the sound off without losing carefully set volumes)

 - [ ] change volume for receiver that's not connected